"""

 # first get the unit vectors and image locations for the stars in the field of view

-# create a kdtree of the catalogue image locations for faster searching
+# create a kdtree of the catalog image locations for faster searching

-# query the kdtree to get the 2 closest catalogue image locations to each image point of interest
+# query the kdtree to get the 2 closest catalog image locations to each image point of interest

 return None, None